 So that’s it – all the pros and cons of a hub motor vs a crank drive motor for an electric bike.
 Decide which one you like, and bear it in mind as you choose your electric bike.
 And if you want more help with choosing an electric bike, take a look at my book, How to Buy the Best Electric Bike.
-The above post is an excerpt from the book.
-How to Buy the Best Electric Bike will empower you to make the right choice of electric bike!
-You can read all about the book here, download it here, buy it for Kindle here, or order a printed copy here.

 Did you like this post or find it useful?
-If so, please support our blog:
+If so, please support us and our blog:

 Please consider clicking through to one of our reputable affiliates for your online shopping needs.
 We are proudly affiliated with Amazon, which sells pretty much everything except puppies - and has outstanding, free return policies.
 When you buy from our affiliates we make a small commission, and this is the only way we earn some income for the many hours of work we put into our reviews and posts.
 Plus, it costs you nothing at all - a real win/win situation!